syncfusion-content/windowsforms-docs/WindowsForms/QTP/Installation-and-Deployment.md

-> Note: There is no sample browser available to run the samples for Essential QuickTest Professional.
+N> There is no sample browser available to run the samples for Essential QuickTest Professional.
 You have to manually run the exe from the above-mentioned location.